QueenNatty/hng-stage-one/README.md

-# HNG Stage One — Personal Profile Site
+# HNG Stage One —

 A small static site (HTML/CSS/JS) built for the HNG internship stage one assignment.